fifty-wei/secret-share-documents/README.md

 In the `contract` folder, you will find the source code of our smart contract used to store confidential information and a script to deploy yours.

 For testing purpose, we have deploy a smart contract on `pulsar-3` testnet of Secret Network.
 Here the contract address: `secret14tplljk8wjezkya2jcx2ynjx5udue8uj69f75q`.
+And we also deploy it on mainnet to test the Axelar implementation.
+You can find the contract deployed on the secret mainnet at this address: `secret10k9kpudxcan09p55lzy8er3rm6u2sp7cswdcg3`.